Something’s seems to have shifted in a profound way

 The long tail theory typically looks at availability versus popularity/usefulness.

 A decade ago, such a strategy worked flawlessly.
-At that time, online publics were still in an exploration phase.
+At that time, online publics were still very in an exploration phase.
 This exploration phase was a cornerstone of the hippie webb (ca. 2007-2011).
 Today, human online behaviour and exploitation is centered around the money web (ca. 2012 and onwards).

 The phase of online exploration has gradually worn off.
 As more and more interests are looking to capitalise on their online activities, people are becoming increasingly aware of how they divide their attention.
 With it, the bar for content quality has risen.

 The sufficient level of content quality, it seems, is akin to an invisible brick wall between two territories.
 On one side of the wall, we find green pastures and fertile soil.
 On the other side, there’s nothing but ghastly wastelands.
-If find yourself on the wrong side of this wall, you can plant an abundance of healthy grains forever, but nothing will ever grow in these desolated long tail-plains.
+And apparently, you have zero true fans.

 You need to get yourself over the wall and into the territory where your crops will get the chance they deserve.
 To be allowed across the border, great content is merely a baseline requirement.
 Your online presence must be a well-developed ecosystem across multiple platforms.
 Your UIX must push engagement and conversions past the point of critical mass.